puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/sudo.md

 # Output Structure

-On a macOS system `sudologs` return an array of `UnifiedLog` entries
+An array of `UnifiedLog` entries associated with sudo activity

 ```typescript
 export interface UnifiedLog {